JonathanILevi/frp-d/README.md

-# FRP-D: Functional Reactive Programming Library for D
+#FRP-D: Functional Reactive Programming Library for D

-This library is build from the ground up in order to take full advantage of some of Ds unique features.
+This library is built from the ground up in order to take full advantage of some of Ds unique features.

 #Basic Usage
 	void main() {